Using CKEditor 5 features

 Work as you like it - choose user interface approach from several predefined builds, add or remove features easily to your build with the online builder or utilize the DLL builds.
-Then taylor the user interface to your needs with our customizable editor toolbar arranging features buttons, dropdowns and other items whatever way you need them.
+Then tailor the user interface to your needs with our customizable editor toolbar arranging features buttons, dropdowns, and other items in whatever way you need them.

 # Cross-platform interoperability

 If you want to migrate from CKEditor 4 to CKEditor 5, please check the migration guide for all the features that are already covered by the modern version.